False Advertising: Everything You Need to Know

 No publisher, broadcaster, or advertising agency used to distribute deceptive or misleading advertising shall be liable or subject to the penalties related to crimes of false advertising, unless he has refused to furnish the FTC with the name and address of the entity who had him distribute said false advertising.

 If you need help with defending a false advertising claim, or with filing one, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.